Dynamical learning of dynamics: Additional detail on the applications

 \section{Additional detail on the applications}

 In the following, we detail the parameters, setups and targets used in the different applications.
-We denote the duration of the weight learning phase by $t_{\text{wlearn}}$.
+We denote the duration of the pretraining phase by $t_{\text{wlearn}}$.
 Each training period (individual target presentation) in it lasts for $t_{\text{stay}}$.
 If not mentioned otherwise, in the beginning of each period until $t_{\text{fb}}$ the network receives error input $\varepsilon(t)$ and the context signal evolves freely.
-Thereafter, $\varepsilon(t)=0$ and $c(t)$ is fixed to its target value.
-The intervals between updates of the output weights have random lengths with an average of $0.5$ \citep{depasquale2018full}.
+Thereafter, $w_{\e}\rightarrow0$ and $c(t)$ is fixed to its target value.
+The intervals between updates of the output weights have length $dt$ for task (ii) and random lengths with an average of $0.5$ for the other tasks \citep{depasquale2018full}.
 The parameter of the FORCE rule is $\alpha=1$.
 Dynamical learning lasts for $t_{\text{learn}}$.
-During dynamical learning, we determine $\bar{c}$ by averaging the context signal with an exponentially forgetting kernel ($\tau_{\text{forget}}=50$ for task (iv) and $\tau_{\text{forget}}=5$ for other tasks).
+During dynamical learning, we determine $\bar{c}$ by averaging the context signal with an exponentially forgetting kernel ($\tau_{\text{forget}}=50$ for task (v) and $\tau_{\text{forget}}=5$ for the other tasks).
 Testing lasts for $t_{\text{\text{test}}}$.

 In all applications, recurrent weights $A_{ij}$ are set to zero with probability $1-p$.
 Nonzero weights are drawn from a Gaussian distribution with mean $0$ and variance $\frac{g^{2}}{pN}$, where $g=1.5$ \citep{SA09}.
-Furthermore, we draw the feedback weights $w_{z,ij},$ $w_{c,ij}$ and the input weights $w_{\varepsilon,ij},$ $w_{u,ij}$ from a uniform distribution between $-\tilde{w}$ and $\tilde{w}$, set all initial output weights $o_{z,ij}(0)$ and $o_{c,ij}(0)$ to $0$ and draw the biases $b_{i}$ from a uniform distribution between $-0.2$ and $0.2$.
-The number of external inputs is $N_{u}.$ We use the standard Euler method for our simulations, with an integration time step of $dt=0.1$, except for Fig.~3, where we use $dt=0.01$.
+We draw the feedback weights $w_{z,ij},$ $w_{c,ij}$ and the input weights $w_{\varepsilon,ij},$ $w_{u,ij}$ from a uniform distribution between $-\tilde{w}$ and $\tilde{w}$, set all initial output weights $o_{z,ij}(0)$ and $o_{c,ij}(0)$ to $0$ and draw the biases $b_{i}$ from a uniform distribution between $-0.2$ and $0.2$.
+The number of external inputs is $N_{u}.$ We use the standard Euler method for our simulations, with an integration time step of $dt=0.1$, except for Figs.~4 and \ref{fig:lorenzanalysis}, where we use $dt=0.01$ and $dt=0.025$, respectively.
 See \citep{Code19DynLearn} for example code for task (i).

 Further settings in the individual tasks are as follows: